LukeProducts/URLTracker/README.md

 # ngrok

-if you want to get an ngrok plan for unlimited time, visit [ngrok](https://ngrok.com/), sign up there, and activate your ngrok with the command
+if you want to get an ngrok plan for unlimited server uptime, visit [ngrok](https://ngrok.com/), sign up there, and activate your ngrok with the command
 ```sh
 ./ngrok authtoken YOURAUTHTOKEN